 As you may know, I try to be a frugal person, refashioning whenever I can, repurposing almost everything (my trash can is almost always empty!).

-To make thing last, the key is only one: regular maintenance!
+To make things last, the key is only one: regular maintenance!

 And this applies to almost everything, starting from your sewing machine and your serger, but also to cutting tools, measuring tools and, generally speaking, your sewing room.

-I’ll explain you here how I usually clean my sewing machine, since I already talked about serger cleaning routine on OneThimble issue 5 (and you can now read it on SergerPepper).
+I'll explain to you here how I usually clean my sewing machine since I already talked about serger cleaning routine on OneThimble issue 5 (and you can now read it on SergerPepper).

 To save yourself from accidents, please remember that the best way to go is unplugging your sewing machine and having a little desk lamp on your sewing table, lighting the “crime scene”!